TestudoAquatilis/sat-shell/README.md

 # sat-shell

-sat-shell is an interactive tcl-shell for sat-solver interaction.
+sat-shell is an interactive tcl-shell for solving satisfiability problems.

-It is based on tclln for the shell: https://github.com/TestudoAquatilis/tclln.git
+It uses tclln for the shell:
+https://github.com/TestudoAquatilis/tclln.git

 # Requirements